 Agents and homeowners are frequently pressed for time to get the listing up and available to potential purchasers.
 However, budgets do not often allow for a lot of photographic time for a single listing.
 So, one approach to help you go from one location to another faster is to use a flash unit mounted to your camera.

 If you are going to use a flash on your camera, make sure to bounce the light off the walls to soften the light.
-We obtain a dreaded bright spot in the center if we focus the camera flash squarely into the room’s spaciousness.
+We obtain a dreaded bright spot in the center if we focus the camera flash squarely on the room’s spaciousness.
 Then there is a brief drop to create a shadow around it.
 It is also called vignetting, and it is not suitable for real estate photos.

 Set the flash to bounce off a back wall, the ceiling directly above you, or even one of the side walls.
 This allows the light to disperse into the room, giving it a more even appearance.
 Light diffusers can also be attached to your light source.